Founder of Aroma Foundry

 Here are the ingredients:

 You can use five to 15 drops of essential oils like lemongrass, peppermint, rosemary, and eucalyptus.
 If you want the spray to be effective against ticks as well, you can use about 10 drops of tea tree oil.
+(Take note, however, that you should use tea tree oil only with great caution around pets.)

 If you combined the ingredients in a mixing jar, transfer the mixture to a glass spray bottle.
 Make sure to shake the contents well before every use.
 You can then spray the mixture on the exposed parts of your skin whenever necessary, but make sure to avoid spraying it near your mouth and eyes.